george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 ---

 I'm Tired.
 Tired of caring.
-I often say that all it would take is for me to be a significantly less moral person, and I'd easily be rich.
+I often think about how much easier it would be to be less moral person, that I'd easily be rich.
 Let's be honest, scam call centers clearly aren't struggling financially.
 Maybe I'd pump-and-dump a cryptocurrency.
 Hell, I could go really far off the deep end and do some black-hat hacking.

 The reason I don't do any of these things is that I find it hard enough to sleep at night as it is.
 I don't need the added weight of knowing someone trusted me and I abused that trust.